Joaquin Rams: Trial and imprisonment

 After his son's death, Joaquin Rams was arrested, as two previous other people close to him had died in similar suspicious circumstances, with CPS finding peculiar injuries on the boy's body, including dried out blood in his nose and a bruise on his forehead.
 In addition, it was also discovered that he had tried to collect several life insurance policies issued on his son, all of them amounting to more than $560,000.
 He denied responsibility, claiming that Prince had died from the seizure.

 At his capital murder trial, a medical examiner stated that although Prince Rams did have a history of seizure, one hadn't occurred on that day.
 Prosecutors speculated that his motive for the murder was deep financial troubles, a sentiment backed by four jailhouse informants who testified against Rams.
 Although the child's death was ruled to be undetermined, Justice Randy Bellows found the defendant guilty of his son's death, as all evidence pointed that Joaquin had planned out the killing since he took insurance policies in September 2011, when the child was only two months old.
 In exchange for waiving his right to a jury trial, Rams was spared a death sentence and instead received a life sentence without parole.
 He is currently imprisoned at the Red Onion State Prison, and remains to be charged with the other deaths.

+Later, Hera McLeod, sued the psychologist who testified that Joaquin could be alone, safely, with Price.
+She won $550,000 in a wrongful death settlement.